flox/flox/cli/flox/doc/flox-push.md

 Pushing the environment moves the manifest and lock file to FloxHub, and only a reference to the revision of the environment is stored locally.

-Once the environment has been pushed, it is called a managed environment.
+Once the environment has been pushed, it is called a *managed environment*.
 Changes can be made to managed environments locally, and flox stores those changes in `$XDG_DATA_HOME`.
 Those changes are then synced to FloxHub when `flox push` is run.